jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 #### Making prediction

-To generate captions automatically, we will use the CNN to generate image featurs and map it to $$ h_0 $$ with $$ W_{proj} $$.
+To generate captions automatically, we will use the CNN to generate image features and map it to $$ h_0 $$ with $$ W_{proj} $$.
 <div class="imgcap">
 <img src="/assets/rnn/cap4.png" style="border:none;width:80%;">
 </div>

 At time step 1, we feed the RNN with the input "start" to get the word vector $$ X_1 $$.
 The RNN computes the value $$ h_1$$ which later multiply with $$ W_{vocab} $$ to generate scores for each word in the vocabulary (1004).
 We make the first word prediction by select the one with the highest score (say, "A").
-Unlikely training, we use the word with the higest score as the next time step input.
-With $$ h_1 $$ and the highest score word "A" in time step 1, we go through the RNN step again and made the second preduction "bus" at time step 2.
+Unlikely training, we use the word with the highest score as the next time step input.
+With $$ h_1 $$ and the highest score word "A" in time step 1, we go through the RNN step again and made the second prediction "bus" at time step 2.

 <div class="imgcap">
 <img src="/assets/rnn/cap7.png" style="border:none;width:70%;">